 MTN-025, the HIV Open-label Prevention Extension (HOPE) trial, is a multi-site, open-label, randomized, Phase 3B trial that will be implemented if the dapivirine VR is found to be a safe and effective HIV prevention method in the MTN-020 (ASPIRE) trial.
 Eligible HIV-uninfected ASPIRE participants will receive a silicone elastomer VR containing 25 mg of dapivirine, to be replaced monthly, for a total period of 12 months of use.
 Study follow-up visits will occur monthly for the first 3 months, and quarterly thereafter, reflecting a transition to a more real-world type of follow-up (versus a clinical trial approach).
-The study will compare the safety of and participant adherence to dapivirine (25 mg) in a silicone elastomer VR.
+The study will assess the safety of and participant adherence to dapivirine (25 mg) in a silicone elastomer VR.
 Should a woman choose not to take part in MTN-025, she will have the option of completing a brief survey and may be selected for qualitative evaluation assessing reasons for non-interest in enrolling.
 The HOPE sample size will be contingent upon how many former ASPIRE participants are interested in enrolling, are HIV-negative and otherwise eligible to enroll.

 US Eunice Kennedy Shriver National Institute of Child Health and Human Development